segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 **Note:** the server runs by default at: localhost:3001 by default.

 ### 1. Create Project
 Create a new project using Android studio.
-Go to `File -> New -> New project` and follow the wizard.
+Go to `File -> New -> New project` and follow the setup wizard.

 ### 2. Add Internet permission
 Since our app will to need to access the internet, we need to add the internet permission to our AndroidManifest.xml file.
 We will do that by adding the following line: